 Harvard and its exclusive licensee, DuPont Co.
-(DD), are asking the court to declare that the patent office “acted arbitrarily, capriciously, and contrary to law” by concluding that the patent had expired and in refusing to permit added claims.
+(DD:US), are asking the court to declare that the patent office “acted arbitrarily, capriciously, and contrary to law” by concluding that the patent had expired and in refusing to permit added claims.

 They want the patent office to add new claims and for the court to declare the patent is still in effect.

 Licensing rates for the OncoMouse haven’t been disclosed.
 A 2004 article in the Scientist magazine suggests that the transgenic mice patents “are some of the most valuable intellectual property that has ever been created.”
 According to the database of the U.S. Patent and Trademark Office, DuPont registered “OncoMouse” as a trademark in January 2002.

 The case is President and Fellows of Harvard College v.
 David J. Kappos, 1:12-cv-01034-LO-IDD, U.S. District Court, Eastern District of Virginia (Alexandria).

 For more patent news, click here.

 DC Comics Sues Florida Barbershop Over ‘Superman’ Marks

 Time Warner Inc. (TWX:US)’s DC Comics unit sued the operator of two central Florida barbershops for trademark infringement.